European Mollusks

 Identifying bivalves

 For a successful use of the determination key in this database, it is important to familiarize yourself with essential terms and definitions.
 For the identification of marine bivalves, in particular, those who are less experienced should first study the different types of hinges, in order to be able to make the first important decision correctly.
-The genera shown in the table below are only examples and there are many more genera of the respective hinge type:
+The genera shown in the plate below are only examples and there are many more genera of the respective hinge type:

 ...